WICG/view-transitions/explainer.md

     updateTheDOMSomehow(data);
   });

+  animateTransition(transition);

+  // spaNavigate should resolve when the DOM updates,
+  // not when the transition finishes. return transition.domUpdated;
+}

+async function animateTransition(transition) {
-  // Wait for all pseudo-elements to be generated. await transition.ready;
+  await transition.ready;

-  // Animate the root's new image document.documentElement.animate(
+  document.documentElement.animate(
     {
       clipPath: [